 This class will walk students through the process of building a ballot, from start to finish.
 Students will learn about ballot types, random draw, rotations, translations, recording and producing the audio ballot, and the development of the sample ballot.
 Students will also have the opportunity to create their own ballot using the Orange County Registrar of Voters’ ballot generation software.

-Course Three: Connecting With Voters
+Course Four: Connecting With Voters

-This class will cover the numerous facets of Election Day, and students will walk away with an understanding of the complexity and size of Orange County's operations.
-Students will learn about Election Day security, the Registrar of Voters Rapid Deployment Team and other in-field personnel, phone banks and voter contact, media and communications, and the various components of the County’s Hart Voting System.
+Students will learn about the tools available for staying in touch and obtaining information, including the ocvote.com website and various social networking platforms.
+This class will also cover the ways that candidates and campaigns can gather and use information that is available at the Orange County Registrar of Voters, such as maps and the voter file.
+The remainder of the class will focus on the numerous facets of Election Day, and students will walk away with an understanding of the complexity and size of Orange County's operations.
+The class will focus on Election Day logistics and the various components of the County’s voting System.
 Students will have the opportunity to participate in a modified poll worker training class, which includes setting up a poll site and processing voters.

-Course Six: Results Making it Count
+Course Five: Making it Count

-Course Seven: It's Official Certified and Accurate
+Course Six: It's Official: Certified and Accurate